 Check out the full list of natural personal products that we use or have used in the KS house and add your own in the comments!

 Disclosure: I received samples of Earthpaste for free and work for Redmond Trading, but I really do think Earthpaste is the best of the natural brands.
 I also received Tooth chips for free but purchased the other brands in this review myself, although I think I won the Miessence tube in a giveaway at another blog.
-I will get small commissions if you purchase anything at Amazon and gift certificates if you’re a first time buyer at Tropical Traditions.
 See my full disclosure statement here.